The Drive to Hội An

 “Yes, many,” she replied.

-The woman arrived with two steaming coffees and placed them carefully on the display cases next to us.
-“I want to ask you,” she began, “do you like living in Vietnam?”
+The woman arrived with two steaming coffees and placed them on the display case.
+“I want to ask you,” she began, “do you like living in Việt Nam?”

-“We love it here,” Rosie said.
-“Everyone's so nice, and it's so beautiful.”
+“We love it here,” Rosie replied.
+“It's so beautiful, and everyone is so nice.”

-“And the coffee is very strong,” I said, wrapping my hands around the cup to feel its warmth.
+“And the coffee is strong,” I said, wrapping my hands to feel the warmth.
 “Just how I like it.”

 The woman smiled.
 “I am happy to hear you like my country, and I hope you stay here to teach for many years.”

-We paid for our coffees and soon fell out of the clouds, riding the brakes around tight corners until we could see Đà Nẵng's towers in the distance, like a mirage — a tropical oasis where it was warm and sunny and they served coconuts on the beach.
-And then we got trapped behind a herd of cows.
+We chatted a bit more, but it was cold, so we paid for our coffees and soon fell out of the clouds, riding the brakes hard around tight corners, until we saw Đà Nẵng's towers in the distance, hazy, like a mirage — a tropical oasis where it was warm and sunny and they served coconuts on the beach.

-When we finally made it into Đà Nẵng, it was already getting dark, and the bridge we wanted to take was — of course — closed for construction, so we had to find our way through a maze of narrow alleys and kids screaming “Hello!” as we drove into yet another dead-end.
+Then we got trapped behind a herd of cows, and when we finally made it into Đà Nẵng, it was getting dark, and the bridge we wanted to take was, of course, closed for construction, so we had to find our way through a maze of narrow alleys and kids screaming “Hello!” as we drove into yet another dead-end.

-By the time we got to our hotel in Hội An, my hands were arthritic, and I could barely walk.
-Rosie dealt with the front desk, while I parked the motorbike, and then we both jumped straight into the shower.
+When we crossed the river, it started raining, and by the time we got to our hotel in Hội An, it was dark, and my hands were arthritic, and we could barely walk.
+Rosie dealt with the front desk, while I parked the motorbike, and then we both went straight for the shower.

 “Hugh demands that we come have a drink with him,” Rosie said, stepping into the hot water with me.
 “He keeps sending me angry messages.”